think-cell/wg21/P3555-infinite-range.md

 If the sentinel type is `unreachable_sentinel_t`, it will model `ranges::infinite_range` automatically.
 Otherwise, the cardinality is unknown and cannot be easily derived as we lost information about the range type the iterators came from.
 We could extend the `ranges::subrange_kind` enumeration to add an additional `subrange_kind::infinite` value.
-Just like an `subrange_kind::unsized` subrange, it would not store a size value, but unconditionally model `ranges::infinite_range`.
+Similar to`subrange_kind::unsized` subrange it would not store a size value, but it would unconditionally model `ranges::infinite_range`.
 As a result, constructing a `subrange_kind::infinite` subrange has a precondition that the range is actually infinite.
 Moreover, this precondition is safety critical as an implementation might choose to elide bounds checks for infinite range access.
-We therefore do not propose any changes to `subrange` in this paper.
-That option can always be explored later.
+We therefore do not propose any changes to `subrange` in this paper; that option can always be explored later.

 ## Propagating cardinality in range adaptors